lingjunzhao/lingjunzhao.github.io/_pages/about.md

   - /about.html
 ---

 I'm a 5th-year Ph.D. student at the Computer Science Department of University of Maryland, College Park, where I am advised by Prof. [Hal Daumé III](http://users.umiacs.umd.edu/~hal3/).

-I'm broadly interested in studying problems related to **trustworthiness** (including uncertainty, pragmatics, alignment) in **multimodal** setting, aiming to enhance **human-centered AI**.
-My research focuses on equipping visual-language models with self-reasoning and self-improvement capabilities to better serve human needs.
+My research focuses on making (visual) language models more **trustworthy**--addressing uncertainty, pragmatics, and alignment--by equipping them with self-reasoning and self-improvement capabilities.
+Ultimately, I aim to advance human-centered AI.
 This includes:\
 (i) Correcting hallucinations and communicating uncertainties [[EMNLP 24](https://arxiv.org/abs/2402.16973), [EMNLP 23](https://arxiv.org/abs/2310.15319)]\
 (ii) Fostering pragmatic language generation by simulating human behavior [[ACL 23](https://arxiv.org/abs/2301.05149)]\
 (iii) Generating faithful free-text explanations [[EMNLP 25](https://arxiv.org/abs/2505.19299)]\
-(iv) Visual-language alignment for long context [[ACL 25](https://arxiv.org/abs/2502.15079)]
+(iv) Improving visual-language alignment for long context understanding [[ACL 25](https://arxiv.org/abs/2502.15079)]

+Previously, I interned at Microsoft Research, working on personalization, and at Honda Research Institute, focusing on visual language models.
+I also worked as a full-time staff scientist at BBN Technologies.

-I'm looking for a research internship in Summer/Spring 2026 with the potential for a return offer, please feel free to reach out for a chat!
+I'm currently seeking a research internship in Summer/Spring 2026 with the potential for return, please feel free to reach out for a chat!

 # News